chongchonghe/ramtools/README.md

 `ramtools` is a convenient and fast tool to post-process RAMSES-RT simulations.

-More instructions are available at the [ramtools documentation site](https://chongchonghe.github.io/ramtools-pages/).
+More instructions are available on the [official ramtools documentation site](https://chongchonghe.github.io/ramtools-pages/).

 Author: Chong-Chong He (che1234@umd.edu)